Margaret Mahy

 Margaret Mahy ONZ (21 March 1936 – 23 July 2012) was a New Zealand author of children's and young adult books.
 Many of her story plots have strong supernatural elements but her writing concentrates on the themes of human relationships and growing up.
 She wrote more than 100 picture books, 40 novels and 20 collections of short stories.
 At her death she was one of thirty writers to win the biennial, international Hans Christian Andersen Medal for her "lasting contribution to children's literature".

 Mahy won the annual Carnegie Medal twice.
 It recognises the year's best children's book by a British subject, and she won for both The Haunting (1982) and The Changeover (1984).
 (As of 2012 just seven writers have won two Carnegies, none three.)
 She was also a highly commended runner up for Memory (1987).

 Among her children's books, A Lion in the Meadow and The Seven Chinese Brothers and The Man Whose Mother was a Pirate are considered national classics.
 Her novels have been translated into Te Reo Māori, German, French, Spanish, Dutch, Norwegian, Danish, Swedish, Finnish, Italian, Japanese, Catalan and Afrikaans.
 In addition, some stories have been translated into Russian, Chinese and Icelandic.

 The Margaret Mahy Playground in the Christchurch Central City is named in her honour.

 Early life

 Mahy was born in 1936, the eldest of five children.
-She was raised in her birthplace of Whakatane.
+She was raised in her birthplace of Whakatāne.
 Her father, Francis George Mahy, was a bridge builder and often told his children adventure stories which later influenced Mahy's writing.
-Her mother Helen Penlington was a teacher.
+Mahy's mother Helen Penlington was a teacher.
 She was regarded as a 'slow learner', and particularly hated mathematics.
 Her first published story was "Harry is Bad", written at age seven (published in the children's page of the Bay of Plenty Beacon).
-She showed it to her class to let them know that they could write stories at any age.
+Later she showed it to children when she visited schools, to let them know that they could write stories at any age.

 She went to the local high school, where she was acknowledged as a talented swimmer.